The Anglican Communion

 The Episcopal Church in the United States has its roots in the Church of England which was active in the thirteen American colonies.
 When the colonies won their independence, the majority of America’s Anglican clergy refused to swear allegiance to the British monarch and formed the Episcopal Church as the first independent Anglican province outside the British Isles.

-The Episcopal Church is the only member of the Anglican Communion in the United States.
+While the word “Anglican” is used by several denominations in the US for various historical reasons, the Episcopal Church is the only member of the Anglican Communion in the United States.

 The Episcopal Church